Campaigns on GOV.UK: standards and guidelines

 How to close a campaign page

-- Contact the GOV.UK Lead from your organisation before closing your campaign page.
+- Contact the Head of Digital at your organisation before closing your campaign page.

 - Agree where your campaign URL should redirect to.
 The page will need to be archived and URL redirects set up.